larus-breeze/.github/profile/README.md

   - GNSS/INS-based ultra-fast **variometer**,
   - **real-time wind measurement**,
   - **air-density** measurement
-  - worldwide automatic setup of the local **magnetic field** using NOAA data.
+  - worldwide automatic adoption to the local **magnetic field parameters** using NOAA data.

   and much more.
 <!--  -->